yang-zzy/SAA-EIP/README.md

-# Enhanced ViT for FGVC Tasks with SAA & EIP
+# Enhanced Lightweight ViT for FGVC Tasks with SAA & EIP

 ### Introduction